scott-mescudi/c-run/README.md

 c run example.c
 ```

-If you only want to compile the program without running it, use:
+To compile the program without running it, use:

 ```bash
 c build example.c
 ```

-## License

-This project is released under the MIT License.
-Feel free to use and modify the code.